Andrew Gutman: FC Cincinnati (loan)

 On August 3, 2019, Gutman was loaned to Major League Soccer side FC Cincinnati through the 2020 MLS season.
-As part of the transaction, Cincinnati sent $50,000 of General Allocation Money to the Chicago Fire in exchange for Gutman's MLS rights and a third-round pick in the 2020 MLS SuperDraft.
-In addition, the Fire could receive up to an additional $150,000 in GAM if Gutman was added to FC Cincinnati’s roster and met certain performance-based metrics and would receive a percentage of any future revenue should FC Cincinnati transfer or loan Gutman outside of MLS.
+As part of the transaction, Cincinnati sent $50,000 of General Allocation Money (GAM) to the Chicago Fire in exchange for Gutman's MLS rights and a third-round pick in the 2020 MLS SuperDraft.
+In addition, the Fire could receive up to an additional $150,000 in GAM if Gutman was added to FC Cincinnati's roster and met certain performance-based metrics and would receive a percentage of any future revenue should FC Cincinnati transfer or loan Gutman outside of MLS.
 On August 10, 2019, Gutman made his Major League Soccer debut for Cincinnati, appearing as a starter in a 2–2 draw with Columbus Crew.

 Atlanta United

 On December 17, 2020, he was selected by Atlanta United in Stage 1 of the 2020 MLS Re-Entry Draft.
-On March 9, 2021, Gutman was signed permanently by Major League Soccer club Atlanta United on a three year deal from Celtic.
+On March 9, 2021, Gutman was signed permanently by Major League Soccer club Atlanta United on a three-year deal from Celtic.

 New York Red Bulls (loan)

 On March 9, 2021, Gutman was signed by Atlanta United and then immediately loaned to the New York Red Bulls for the 2021 season.
 On April 17, 2021, Gutman made his debut for New York, appearing as a starter in a 2–1 loss to Sporting Kansas City.
 On April 25, 2021, he scored his first goal for New York in a 3–2 loss to Los Angeles Galaxy.
-On October 2, 2021, Gutman scored the lone goal in New York's 1-0 victory over his former club FC Cincinnati.
+On October 2, 2021, Gutman scored the lone goal in New York's 1–0 victory over his former club FC Cincinnati.

+Colorado Rapids

+On July 5, 2023, Gutman was acquired by the Colorado Rapids in exchange for $400,000 in guaranteed GAM, a conditional $150,000 in GAM if he were to reach certain performance metrics, and an international roster slot.
+He made his debut on July 8, 2023, against FC Dallas.